Multi-Dimensional Event Data in Graph Databases: Representing Multi-Dimensional Event Data in Labeled Property Graphs

+\textbf{Correlating events to reified relations.} We can describe the interaction between two related entities $E1$ and $E2$ by correlating the events of $E1$ and of $E2$ to the derived entity.
+For example, in Fig.~\ref{fig:example_entity_relation_reify_df}, events $e1,e2,e9$ are correlated to \emph{A1} and $e6,e8,e10$ are correlated to \emph{O2}.
+Together, all these events are correlated to the derived entity \emph{A1,O2}, resulting in the \emph{:DF}-path $\langle e1,e2,e6,e8,e9,e10 \rangle$ for entity type \emph{AO}.
+The path $\langle e1,e2,e4,e5,e7,e9 \rangle$ describes the interaction between \emph{A1} and \emph{O1}.
+Note that Fig.~\ref{fig:example_entity_relation_reify_df} corresponds to Fig.~\ref{fig:event_data_models}(5).

-In Fig.~\ref{fig:example_entity_events_df}, events $e1$, $e2$, and $e9$ follow each other for entity type \emph{Application}, i.e., \emph{Application 1}; events $e2$, $e4$, $e7$, $e9$ follow each other for entity type \emph{A+O}; and $e7$ also follows $e4$ for \emph{Offer}.
-Note that in this way, all directly-follows relations of the events of Tab.~\ref{tab:2_BPIC17ExampleCaseTable} are modeled correctly and in a single data structure, compared to the other models discussed in Fig.~\ref{fig:event_data_models}.
+In this way, all directly-follows relations of the events of Tab.~\ref{tab:2_BPIC17ExampleCaseTable} can be modeled correctly and in a single data structure, making this the only data model to satisfy R0 compared to the other data models discussed in Fig.~\ref{fig:event_data_models}.